Which place is cheaper, Honolulu or Jacksonville?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 In the summer, Jacksonville is around the same temperature as Honolulu.
-Typically, the summer temperatures in Jacksonville in July are around 82°F (28°C), and Honolulu is about 81°F (27°C).
+Typically, the summer temperatures in Jacksonville in July average around 82°F (28°C), and Honolulu averages at about 81°F (27°C).

 People are often attracted to the plentiful sunshine in Honolulu this time of the year.
 In Jacksonville, it's very sunny this time of the year.
 Jacksonville usually receives around the same amount of sunshine as Honolulu during summer.
 Jacksonville gets 286 hours of sunny skies, while Honolulu receives 303 hours of full sun in the summer.